paralympics/sdms-user-guide/docs/participants/registration-and-update.md

     <figcaption>Figure 4.2: Name change dialogue box</figcaption>
 </figure>

-1. Search for the athlete in question from the Registration & Update search form, and click the row in the search grid corresponding to the athlete to enter the athlete details’ page.
+1. Search for the athlete in question from the Athlete Registration search form/table, and click the row in the search grid corresponding to the athlete to enter the athlete details’ page.

 2. The data stored about the athlete will appear in the form.
 Edit the incorrect or missing details and click Save.